madhusudhan-RSA/TOUCH-ACTIVATED-DISTANCE-MEASUREMENT/README.md

 ## Applications

 - **Interactive Distance Measurement**: Use in systems that require user-triggered distance measurements, such as object detection or proximity-based applications.
-- **Educational Tool**: A great project for beginners to learn about sensors, I2C communication, and Arduino programming.
+- **Educational Tool**: A great project for beginners to learn about sensors, I2C communication, and Register Level programming.

 ## How to Use